 In the fall of 2021, the Bring Me a Book National School Consortium launched an action research study to determine the necessary personal, social, and environmental factors that help children develop a sustainable reading routine in a school setting.

-Our School Consortium launches October 5—and for the most part, our eight participating schools have found a way to match our grant.
+Year Two Our School Consortium launches October 5—and for the most part, our nine participating schools have found a way to match our grant.
 In this way, the leadership of each school is supporting book abundance and making a commitment to student book choice and time for pleasure reading and talk about books.